 In Ecuador Scarecrows made of wood and newspaper bits are burnt to destroy the past and bring in the new.
 In Chile New Year is rung in with the dead.
 People head to the cemetery and start the year at the graves of their departed ones.

-Hope this article helps you decide which out of the 11 Best New Year Celebrations around the world will be yours this year.
+Hope this article helps you decide which out of the 12 Best New Year Celebrations around the world will be yours this year.
 Additionally, when you visit any of these New Year’s Eve Destinations do follow the traditions of that place.
 Be rest assured you’d make some amazing new friends.
-And, don’t forget to book in advance because due to high demand it gets very difficult to find a good accommodation at an equally good price.
-For real good deals check out حجز فندق (hotel booking).
+And, don’t forget to book in advance because due to high demand it gets very difficult to find good accommodation at an equally good price.

 I would love to know how you celebrate new year’s eve.
 Please do share your feedback in the below-given comment box.